 Although they produce the same effects, there are some differences that can make one or the other the preferred version of cannabutter for users.

-Weed butter is made with dry herbs, most commonly with cannabis flowers (but trim can also be used instead of throwing this into the trash).
+Weed butter is made with dry herbs, most commonly with cannabis flowers (but trim can also be used for making cannabutter instead of throwing it into the trash).
 Since weed butter is made with the plant material itself, it ends up having a more herbal, grassy flavor.
 Some people don’t enjoy this flavor, but for some, it’s not a problem.

 THC Butter Is More Potent